mattjamesmartin/mattjamesmartin.github.io/_posts/2023-01-17-perfectionism.md

 ## References

 Backer, Larry Catá, Flora Sapio, and James Korman.
 2019.
 “Popular Participation in the Constitution of the Illiberal State-An Empirical Study of Popular Engagement and Constitutional Reform in Cuba and the Contours of Cuban Socialist Democracy 2.0.”
-Emory Int’l L. Rev. 34: 183.
+Emory Int’l L. Rev. 34: 183. <br>
 Bieling, Peter J, Anne L Israeli, and Martin M Antony.
 2004.
 “Is Perfectionism Good, Bad, or Both?
 Examining Models of the Perfectionism Construct.”
-Personality and Individual Differences 36 (6): 1373–85.
+Personality and Individual Differences 36 (6): 1373–85. <br>
 Craske, Michelle G, Michael Treanor, Christopher C Conway, Tomislav Zbozinek, and Bram Vervliet.
 2014.
 “Maximizing Exposure Therapy: An Inhibitory Learning Approach.”
-Behaviour Research and Therapy 58: 10–23.
+Behaviour Research and Therapy 58: 10–23. <br>
 Elkins, Zachary.
 2017.
-“A Non-Negotiable Time to Write... but First , Let Me Check My Email...”
+“A Non-Negotiable Time to Write... but First , Let Me Check My Email...” <br>
 Flaxman, Paul E, Julie Ménard, Frank W Bond, and Gail Kinman.
 2012.
 “Academics’ Experiences of a Respite from Work: Effects of Self-Critical Perfectionism and Perseverative Cognition on Postrespite Well-Being.”
-Journal of Applied Psychology 97 (4): 854.
+Journal of Applied Psychology 97 (4): 854. <br>
 Flett, Gordon L, and Paul L Hewitt.
 2002.
 Perfectionism: Theory, Research, and Treatment.
-American Psychological Association.
+American Psychological Association. <br>
 Frost, Randy O, Patricia Marten, Cathleen Lahart, and Robin Rosenblate.
 1990.
 “The Dimensions of Perfectionism.”
-Cognitive Therapy and Research 14 (5): 449–68.
+Cognitive Therapy and Research 14 (5): 449–68. <br>